Lullka/mangaD/README.md

-# MangaSharp - Read bellow
+# MangaSharp - Read below

 ## ⚠️ Alert
 The host `mangaHosted` and `MangaLivre` are offline by copyright.
 That´s why this application doesn´t work.